Sega: The Dark History Behind Mauritius’ National Dance

 Before the 16th Century, Mauritius was uninhabited by humans.
 In fact, despite its discovery by Portuguese sailors in 1507, there was no permanent human settlement on the island until the Dutch arrived in 1638.
 Even then, their attempts to properly establish a colony repeatedly fell through and they abandoned the island completely in 1710.
 Despite their failures, they still left their mark: the Dutch managed to completely eradicate the Dodo during their stay on the island.

 Enter the French.
 Having already settled on the neighbouring island of Réunion in 1665, in 1715 they took the short trip over to Mauritius, the name given to it by the Dutch settlers, and renamed it Isle de France.
-For the first time, a permanent human colony was created – and this is where the story of Sega really begins.
+For the first time a permanent human colony was created – and this is where the story of Sega really begins.

 Sega’s music is played on a variety of instruments.
 Traditional instruments include the Ravanne, which is made of goat skin and provides the main rhythm of the song; the Moutia, a simple hand drum; and the Maravanne, a type of rattle.
 Various types of cymbal are also included, and modern Sega will often see the use of a Triangle.
 Every instrument plays its part in the story of Sega; for example, the rhythm of the Ravanne signifies a heartbeat, and the high-pitched tones of the cymbal or triangle represent the sound of the shackles to which the slaves’ feet were bound.

-The dance is very much focussed upon the hips, which sway rhythmically to the beat.
+The dance is very much focused upon the hips, which sway rhythmically to the beat.
 The tempo of the music is dynamic, allowing the dancer to improvise and call upon their individual creativity.
 A common form of Sega starts slowly and gradually rises in tempo until the dancer is stretching, swaying, and using very animated movements to keep pace.

 One particularly unique element of Sega dancing is that, unlike the vast majority of dance styles, the feet almost never leave the ground.
 It is often known as a shuffle, as the dancers move around by dragging their feet along the ground – as they would have done regularly during their slave work.
 This metaphorical element, showcasing the pain and the shackles that continuously plagued their lives, is one of the clearest forms of expression found in the dance.